DROP FOREIGN TABLE removes a foreign table. Only the owner of a foreign table can remove it.

 The name (optionally schema-qualified) of the foreign table to drop.

-Automatically drop objects that depend on the foreign table (such as views).
+Automatically drop objects that depend on the foreign table (such as views), and in turn all objects that depend on those objects (see Section 5.13).

 Refuse to drop the foreign table if any objects depend on it.
 This is the default.